ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

    JOB_03=`sbatch --dependency=afterany:$JOB_02 jobscript3.sbatch |cut -f 4 -d " "`
    ...

-Generally the recommended dependency types to use are:
+Generally, the recommended dependency types to use are:

 - after
 - afterany